OxygenCobalt/Auxio/info/FAQ.md

 ## What is Auxio?

 Auxio is local music player for android that I built for myself, primarily.
-Its meant to avoid a lot of the feature-bloat and frustrating UX that other FOSS music players have, while still remaining customizable.
+Its designed to avoid a lot of the feature-bloat and frustrating UX that other FOSS music players have, while still remaining customizable to an extent.

 ## Where can I download Auxio?